NWChemEx/TAMM/dox/CMake_Build_Notes.md

 Clang Compiler Support
 ----------------------
- - Tested on Linux only with Clang >= 4.0
+ - Tested on Linux only with Clang >= 5.x
- - Still requires GCC compilers >= 6.0 to be present (Fortran code is compiled using gfortran)
+ - Still requires GCC compilers >= 7.2 to be present (Fortran code is compiled using gfortran)
- - GA is still built with GNU compilers due to some issues when mixing clang and gfortran.
  - Works only with LLVM Clang built with OpenMP support and configured to use GNU libstdc++ instead of Clang libc++
  - Install LLVM Clang using the script below:

 ```
-version=4.0.0
+version=5.0.0
 current_dir=`pwd`

 mkdir stage-$version